steelydylan/gulp-less-to-scss/README.md

 Notice
 -------
-This plugin cannot handle with 'when' statement.
+This plugin cannot handle with 'when' statement and more.

 LICENSE
 -------